31 Recommendations to Prevent Allergies in Your Home

 One thing that helps to keep allergens from spreading around the house is the use of a stove hood.
 Not only does it prevent smoke and odors from spreading when you cook, but it also reduces moisture.

-When you scrub, the moisture level increases.
+When you wash dishes, the moisture level increases.
 Sometimes we splash around, leaving wet dishes behind.
 This is an ideal environment for dust mites and mold.
-Then, we must dry everything very well, including surfaces and drawers and, finally, clean the sink and even the faucets.
+That’s why it’s crucial to dry everything very well, including surfaces and drawers, and, once finished, clean the sink and even the faucets.

 Keep reading: Dust Mites?
 Kill Them Safely and Naturally

 Kitchen cleaning requires special attention.
-Take into account the following recommendations:
+That’s why you should take into account the following recommendations:

-- Discard food that has been refrigerated for a long time
+- Throw away food that has been refrigerated for a long time.

 Take out the garbage daily.
 Don’t let it accumulate.
 Not only will you eliminate bad odors, but you’ll also avoid attracting mice, cockroaches, flies, and other vermin.

 If there’s a damp place par excellence in the house, it’s the bathroom.
-We must prevent mold and mildew at all costs.
+It’s crucial to prevent mold and mildew at all costs.
 To do so, take into account these suggestions:

-- In addition to the doors, open the windows in the bathroom (if it has any), in order to air it.
+- In addition to the doors, open the windows in the bathroom (if it has any), in order to air it out after showing or bathing.

 - Install an extractor fan, which will help with both humidity and bad odors.